shakacode/style-guide-javascript/README.md

 }
 ```

 **Compared to the official docs**, we use ES7 static syntax for the propTypes and defaultProps.
-We initialize state per the above aexample in the constructor.
+We initialize state per the above example in the constructor.
 We also use lodash `_.bindAll` for callback bindings.

-We also

 ## Root Components
 [AirBnb on Root components](https://github.com/airbnb/javascript/blob/master/react/README.md#naming)